jerydam/Revolend/README.md

 * Claim collateral: The claim collateral button is typically available for the lender to use in case a borrower fails to repay a loan during the specified duration in the loan.
 You can only claim collateral of a loan you funded.
 * Withdraw loan: This button can be used by the borrower of a loan to withdraw the loan after it has been funded by a lender.
 * Repay loan: This button is available to only the borrower of a loan such that before the end of the loan duration, the borrower uses it to repay the borrowed amount with interest.
-* Withdraw collateral: If there is a scenario where there is no lender of a loan you created as a borrower, you can use this button to withdraw your collateral back.
+* Withdraw collateral: In the event that there is no lender of a loan you created as a borrower, you can use this button to withdraw your collateral back.
 You can use this button only when your loan has not been funded.

 ### Revolend Decentralised Chat System
 ![File](https://supposed-emerald-snake.myfilebase.com/ipfs/Qmc3PiEqJm73qdCaRcbeqZExETSjJZjjPtE3wygG69R6Df)